 Dr Laura McCulloch

-My research is focused on the effects of stroke on systemic immune function and how this contributes to post-stroke complications such as infection.
+My research is focused on the effects of stroke on systemic immune function and how this contributes to complications of stroke recovery, including infection, gastrointestinal dysfunction and fatigue.

 Infections occurring at later time points after stroke are also associated with increased death and disability .
-Considering the danger of infection in both the acute and chronic phases of stroke, little is known of the persistence of systemic immune deficits, particularly in the adaptive immune system, how this may affect pre-existing immunological memory, and how long after stroke patients may remain at increased risk of infection.
+Considering the danger of infection in both the acute and chronic phases of stroke recovery, little is known of the persistence of the changes to the immune system that occur acutely after stroke or how long stroke patients remain at increased risk of infection.

-My research uses integrated experimental animal and clinical studies, clinically relevant models of infection and vaccination, and epidemiological population health data analyses to understand the effect of stroke on the immune system and the immunological mechanisms that underpin increased infection risk.
-Identifying the underlying mechanisms of infection susceptibility could provide new targets for alternative/ adjunct immunomodulatory strategies to reduce infection incidence and improve outcome and long-term survival after stroke.
+My research uses integrated experimental animal and clinical studies, clinically relevant models of infection and vaccination, and epidemiological population health data analyses to understand the effect of stroke on the immune system and the immunological mechanisms that underpin complications of stroke recovery, such as increased infection risk.
+Identifying the underlying immunological mechanisms that result in complications of stroke recovery could provide new therapeutic strategies to reduce these complications and improve outcome and long-term survival after stroke.

 The following PDF provides a brief visual summary of this group’s current research.